 Not only is there in a variation in how much the costs of residential care may “eat” in to the value of a home, but where you live will also affect whether you get help with the costs from the state.
 For example, in Scotland, the Scottish government will meet the part of care home bills relating to social care.

 What is the government doing to help?

 As part of the Care Act, on 1 April 2016 the government planned to implement a care cap of £72,000 on the amount of money everyone would pay for the cost of care over the course of a lifetime.
 In July 2015, however, it was announced that the plans would be delayed until April 2020.

-This means that the cost of care remains the responsibility of the local authorities for people whose income and assets are assessed as being beneath the threshold, while those people who are self-funding a care home, will have to continue to pay all their fees.
+This means that the cost of long term care remains the responsibility of the local authorities for people whose income and assets are assessed as being beneath the threshold, while those people who are self-funding a care home, will have to continue to pay all their fees.

 Figures from 2015 showed that local authorities now operate fewer than 1000 residential care homes with between 40 and 50% of all older people living in residential care having to pay for the costs themselves.

 And with an ever increasing ageing population - the number of people aged 65 and over is projected to rise by 40.77% by 2034 to around 16 million - at Over50choices we believe that the costs and financial help associated with residential care need to be addressed so it offers an affordable, level playing field for all, no matter where they live in the country.